mlflow/mlflow/docs/source/deployment_client.rst

 Deployment Client Query APIs
 ----------------------------

-MLflow deployment clients provide a unified query API for deployments or model endpoints.
-This is the :py:func:`mlflow.deployments.BaseDeploymentClient.predict` API.
+MLflow deployment clients provide a unified query API for deployments or model endpoints: the :py:func:`mlflow.deployments.BaseDeploymentClient.predict` API.

 For example, to query ``gpt-4`` model endpoint on OpenAI, you can use the following code: